Valley girl

-A valley girl is a socioeconomic, linguistic, and youth subcultural stereotype and stock character originating during the 1980s: any materialistic upper-middle-class young woman, associated with unique vocal and California dialect features, from the Los Angeles commuter communities of the San Fernando Valley.
-The term in later years was more broadly applied to any female in the United States who embodied ditziness, airheadedness, or greater interest in conspicuous consumption than intellectual or personal accomplishment.
+A Valley girl is the stereotype of a materialistic upper-middle-class young woman, associated with unique vocal and California dialect features, from the Los Angeles commuter communities of the San Fernando Valley.
+A youth subcultural identity and stock character in American popular media, it originated in and is most associated with the 1980s and 1990s.
+In subsequent years, the term became more broadly applied to any young American woman who epitomized frivolity, ditziness, airheadedness, or who prioritizes superficial concerns such as personal appearance, physical attractiveness, and conspicuous consumption over intellectual or more meaningful accomplishments.

 Valleyspeak

-Valleyspeak or Valspeak is an American English social dialect and accompanying vocal features, best associated with Valley girls, though elements of it have spread to other demographics, including men called "Val dudes".
+Valleyspeak, or valspeak, is a (stereotypical) California English social dialect and accompanying vocal features, best associated with valley girls, though elements of it may be used by other demographics, including some men of a similar background ("val dudes").
 This sociolect became an international fad for a certain period in the 1980s and 1990s, with a peak period from around 1981 to 1985.
 Valleyspeak is popularly characterized by both the steady use of uptalk and its vocabulary.